The Man in the High Castle: Television

-After a number of attempts to adapt the book to the screen, in October 2014, Amazon's film production unit began filming the pilot episode of The Man in the High Castle in Roslyn, Washington, for release through the Amazon Prime Web video streaming service.
+After a number of attempts to adapt the book to the screen, in October 2014, Amazon's film production unit began filming the pilot episode of The Man in the High Castle in Roslyn, Washington, for release through the Amazon Prime Video streaming service.
 The pilot episode was released by Amazon Studios on January 15, 2015, and was Amazon's "most watched pilot ever" according to Amazon Studios' vice president, Roy Price.
 On February 18, 2015, Amazon green-lit the series.
 The show became available for streaming on November 20, 2015.

 Incomplete sequel

 In a 1976 interview, Dick said he planned to write a sequel novel to The Man in the High Castle: "And so there's no real ending on it.
 I like to regard it as an open ending.
 It will segue into a sequel sometime."
 Dick said that he had "started several times to write a sequel" but progressed little, because he was too disturbed by his original research for The Man in the High Castle and could not mentally bear "to go back and read about Nazis again".
 He suggested that the sequel would be a collaboration with another author:Somebody would have to come in and help me do a sequel to it.
 Someone who had the stomach for the stamina to think along those lines, to get into the head; if you're going to start writing about Reinhard Heydrich, for instance, you have to get into his face.
 Can you imagine getting into Reinhard Heydrich's face?

 Two chapters of the proposed sequel were published in The Shifting Realities of Philip K. Dick, a collection of his essays and other writings.
-Eventually, Dick admitted that the proposed sequel became an unrelated novel, The Ganymede Takeover, co-written with Ray Nelson (known for writing the short story filmed as They Live).
+Eventually, Dick admitted that the proposed sequel became an unrelated novel, The Ganymede Takeover, co-written with Ray Nelson (known for writing the short story "Eight O'Clock in the Morning" filmed as They Live).

 Dick's novel Radio Free Albemuth is rumored to have started as a sequel to The Man in the High Castle.
 Dick described the plot of this early version of Radio Free Albemuth—then titled VALISystem A—writing:... a divine and loving ETI [extraterrestrial intelligence] ... help[s] Hawthorne Abendsen, the protagonist-author in [The Man in the High Castle], continue on in his difficult life after the Nazi secret police finally got to him ...
 VALISystem A, located in deep space, sees to it that nothing can prevent Abendsen from finishing his novel.

 The novel eventually became a new story unrelated to The Man in the High Castle.
 Dick ultimately abandoned the Albemuth book, unpublished during his lifetime, though portions were salvaged and used for 1981's VALIS.
 Radio Free Albemuth was published in 1985, three years after Dick's death.